-- For an added chocolate flavor, melt some chocolate drops and drizzle over your Mint Chocolate Chip Cookies.
+- For an added chocolate flavor, melt some chocolate drops and drizzle over your Andes Mint Chocolate Cookies.

 - Have you tried cookie sandwiches?
 You can make some by cooling some of your cookies and placing a scoop of vanilla ice cream in between two cookies.
 Slightly press and enjoy!